Low-Overhead Tailoring and Learning of Noise in Graph States: Abstract

 \section{Abstract}

-Hypergraph states are important magic resources for realizing universal quantum computation and diverse non-local physical phenomena.
-However, noise detection for such states is challenging due to their large dimension and entanglement.
-This work proposes an efficient Clifford circuit-based scheme for tailoring and detecting noise in third-ordered hypergraph states generated by CCZ, CZ, and Z gates.
-The core part of our scheme is converting the noisy input state into a diagonal form and obtaining the convolution equation of noise rate via Clifford circuits.
-The depth of the Clifford circuit can be reduced to a constant, depending on the structure of the hypergraph state.
-After that, we decode it using the fast Hadamard-Walsh transform or some approximation method.
-The approximation with respect to the $l_2$-norm can be done efficiently by the number of qubits while keeping sufficient precision.
-Furthermore, the sparse noise assumption, which frequently holds in current experimental setups, enables $ l_1$ approximation.
-Compared with state verification methods, our method allows us to attain richer information on noise rates and apply various noise-adapted error correction and mitigation methods.
-Moreover, it bridges the connection between the convolution equation's nonlinearity and the Clifford hierarchy of the hypergraph state inputs.
-Our results provide a deeper understanding of the nature of highly entangled systems and drive the interests of the research venues concerning magic state implementation.
+Graph and hypergraph states are important resource states for realizing universal quantum computation and diverse non-local physical phenomena.
+However, noise learning in such states is challenging due to their large entanglement and magic.
+This work establishes a low Clifford hierarchy circuit-based scheme for tailoring and learning noise in (hyper)graph states generated by multiple controlled-Z gates.
+The key is to convert the noisy input state into a diagonal form and derive the convolution equation of diagonal noise rate, which proves to have a lower resource overhead.
+Such a diagonal form can be used in real quantum simulation by using the same conversion technique into the graph state input.
+We demonstrate that a single-depth Bell measurement is sufficient in our scheme for arbitrary graph states, while noise tailoring can be done via Pauli operations.
+After that, we suggest the Walsh-Hadamard transform and some approximation method for decoding the convolution equation to estimate the tailored noise.
+We prove that constant sampling and polynomial time complexities are sufficient to guarantee bounded noise estimation error with respect to the $l_2$-norm, which usually requires exponential complexity with existing noise estimation methods.
+The polynomial complexities are maintained even for the more stringent $l_1$ approximation under the sparse noise assumption.
+Conclusively, we propose novel methods for characterizing the noise properties of an entangled state at a lower cost than that of state generation.
+Moreover, compared with state verification methods, we can attain richer information on noise rates and enable noise mitigation, thereby providing guarantees for the preparation of graph states.